Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 If there is a take away from this article it should be:

-## TL;DR: We should write classes to easily be tested so we do not hate ourselves later when making changes.
+## TL;DR: We should write classes to easily be tested, so we do not hate ourselves later when making changes.

 ### [Git Repo for the extra motivated](https://github.com/cyclic-reference/hdd.git)

-- Need to keep the context of the classes in the main page as well, I tend to loose context when switching tabs.